 To calculate the dosage, you’ll need to know the concentration of THC or CBD in the flower and the weight of your bud so that you can figure out how many mg of THC or CBD is in the product.
 If you purchase a pre-packaged cannabis product, this potency information about how much THC or CBD may be on the package.

 Next, you’ll need to know the volume of whatever your infusion liquid is (butter, ghee, oil, etc.)

 For example: If you have 7 grams of weed, know that its THC potency is 25%, and are infusing it with 2 cups of liquid, you would have roughly 1750mg of THC total, which works out to just over 18 mg of THC per teaspoon.

-With these measurements known, you’ll be able to plug the quantities into the edible calculator below and determine how potent your infused product is.
+With these measurements known, you’ll be able to plug the quantities of how much THC and CBD into the edible dosage calculator below and determine how potent your infused product is.

 One of the most popular and efficient ways to decarb and infuse your product is using an infusion machine such as LĒVO.
 The LEVO II makes it easy for you to infuse oils, butter, honey, and other things with decarbed weed.
 It’s a sleek machine that does all the work for you.
 The odor of decarbing weed is significantly reduced, and cleanup is made easy because it’s an all-in-one infusion machine.

 The LEVO II is perfect for those who want to make their own cannabis-infused products without doing all the work themselves.
 It’s also an excellent choice for first-timers because it takes all of the guesswork out of the equation.
 If you’re looking for an easy and efficient way to infuse your edibles with cannabis, the LEVO II is a great option to consider.
 If you’re looking to create larger batches of cannabis-infused goods, the LĒVO C might be the right machine for you.
 Decarb and infuse up to 1 oz of weed into 4 cups of your carrier of choice.